Red-capped manakin: Habitat and range

 Found primarily in humid forest and second growth woodland, the red-capped manakin typically occurs below 400–500 m above sea level, though it sometimes ranges as high as 900 m.
 Most are resident, but some individuals are known to migrate to take advantage of changing food resources: the number of red-capped manakins caught in mist nets at La Selva Biological Reserve, in eastern Costa Rica, tripled in January and February, when a favored fruit ripened, for example, while the number caught at a nearby higher elevation site (where the fruits were not found) dropped to zero.

 Behavior

 Food and feeding

 The red-capped manakin is a frugivore, feeding almost exclusively on fruits.
 These pass very quickly through the bird's digestive system, typically taking less than 18 minutes to process.
+The manakins ability to process large quantities of fruit have evolved to be fast due to experiencing certain seasons where there is not an abundant amount of fruits.
+Therefore, they had to consume large volumes of food to get the nutrients they need.
 Seeds from a variety of plants are consumed; one study in Costa Rica found evidence of 70 species, including those from the genera Clidemia, Hampea, Henriettea, Leandra, Miconia, Ossaea, Pinzona and Psychotria, in the fecal droppings of red-capped manakins.